-The Fed’s moves continue in an effort to cool the economy and slow inflation that’s been driving up prices to their highest levels in decades.
+The ongoing rate increases by the Fed continue an effort to cool the economy and slow inflation that’s been driving up prices to their highest levels in decades.
 The ramifications for each new Fed rate increase continue to play out across the crypto and stock markets, as investors react to an uncertain economic environment.

-If these early results hold and it ends up being anything like the last four Fed meetings, crypto investors could be in for another rollercoaster next week.
+If these early results hold and it ends up being anything like previous Fed meetings this year, crypto investors could be in for another rollercoaster this week.
 Historic price charts show how bitcoin’s price dropped by at least 10% or more following the Fed meetings in March, May, and June.
 While the drop following July’s meeting was less severe, there’s a clear pattern of Fed rate increases corresponding to drops in the crypto market.

 Here’s a closer look: